 We, as humans, go through many phases in our life.
 Phases are definitely valid life experiences, but find comfort in their ephemerality!
 This boy or girl is a phase in your life, albeit an intense one.
 One day, you will look back and associate them with whatever music you're currently listening to, the clothes you're currently wearing and the way that you feel.
 That is because those aspects of your life are also a phase.
 This person won't make your heart skip forever.
 If you take one thing from this article, let it be that.
 You won't believe me now, but there will come a time when you don't care who they date, and their name won't even stand out to you in a list.
 Human emotions are weird, huh?

 Remember: You Love Your Brain's Chemicals, Not This Person

 Find comfort in the above.
 If you find yourself thinking "I've met him at the wrong point in my life, we could have grown old together etc." remember that the romance wouldn't feel like this for more than a few months anyway.
 Yes, maybe if you had met this man in 5 years time you'd date and then marry him and be happy (in the stable sense of the word, with no thrill), but the truth is that that's not even what you want.
-You want to be able to act on the passionate feelings that you currently have, and for those to last forever, which is why the supposed "missed connection" is so sad and hard for you to cope with.
-The thing is, as I've explained, that concept of living with him forever and feeling this way with him forever is a fairytale that your brain has created.
+You want to be able to act on the passionate feelings that you currently have, and for those to last forever, which is why the supposed "missed connection" is so tragic and hard for you to cope with.
+The thing is, as I've explained, the sheer concept of living with them forever and feeling this way with them forever is a fairytale that your brain has created.